Workforce Management vs Workforce Optimization [Key Differences]

 - Scope: Long-term workforce planning and continuous performance improvement

-- Focus: Productivity, employee engagement, skill optimisation, and quality assurance
+- Focus: Productivity, employee engagement, skill optimization, and quality assurance

 - Key Functions: Performance monitoring , quality improvement, coaching and training, forecasting future workforce needs

-- Example: A customer support centre uses WFO to monitor the performance of its agents and determine the training requirements, as well as optimise the schedules, leading to increased customer satisfaction and faster resolution times.
+- Example: A customer support center uses WFO to monitor the performance of its agents and determine the training requirements, as well as optimize the schedules, leading to increased customer satisfaction and faster resolution times.

 What are the Key Differences Between WFM and WFO?